calliope-project/euro-calliope/README.md

 ## Repo structure

-* `model`: contains the entire model after the generation step, including Calliope definition files and data
+* `build/model`: contains the entire model after the generation step, including Calliope definition files and data (does not exist initially)
 * `src`: contains the source data and source code to generate the model
+* `envs`: contains files defining the environment to run the built steps in
 * `tests`: contains a test usage of the model

 ## Run the tests